-This topic describes how to enable the cluster management function for an RDS SQL Server master instance.
-After this function is enabled, the system generates a read-only splitting address.
-You can configure the connection information of the master instance and the read-only splitting address in your application.
-The system distributes write requests to the master instance and read requests to the read-only address.
-The read-only splitting address then distributes the read requests to the read-only instances based on the specified read weights.
+This topic describes how to enable the read-only routing endpoint for a primary ApsaraDB RDS for SQL Server instance.
+ApsaraDB RDS for SQL Server allows you to manage read-only instances and provides a read-only routing endpoint.
+You can configure the endpoint of the primary instance and the read-only routing endpoint in your application.
+The system distributes write requests to the primary instance and read requests to the read-only routing endpoint.
+The read-only routing endpoint then distributes the read requests to the read-only instances based on the specified read weights.

-- The target RDS instance is a master instance.
+- The RDS instance is a primary instance.

-- The used DB engine version and edition are SQL Server 2017 Cluster Edition.
+- The RDS instance runs SQL Server 2017 on RDS Cluster Edition.

-- The target RDS instance has at least one read-only instance.
-For information about how to create a read-only instance, see Create an RDS SQL Server read-only instance.
+- The RDS instance has at least one read-only instance.
+For more information about how to create a read-only instance, see Create a read-only ApsaraDB RDS for SQL Server instance.

-- If it is the first time that you enable the read/write splitting function, the system automatically upgrades the backend administration systems of the master and read-only instances to the latest version to guarantee service availability.
-When the read/write splitting function is being enabled, the master instance is disconnected for 30 seconds or less.
-Additionally, the read-only instances is inaccessible during the whole restart process.
-We recommend that you enable the read/write splitting function during off-peak hours and make sure that your application can automatically reconnect to the RDS instance.
+- If it is the first time that you enable the read-only routing endpoint, your database system automatically upgrades the backend administration systems of the primary and read-only instances to the latest version.
+This ensures service availability.
+While the read-only routing endpoint is being enabled, the primary instance is disconnected for 30 seconds or less.
+All of the read-only instances are inaccessible during the brief disconnection.
+To avoid interruptions to your business, we recommend that you enable the read-only routing endpoint during off-peak hours and make sure that your application is configured to automatically reconnect to the primary instance.

-- If you have restarted or changed the specifications at least once for the master instance and its associated read-only instances after March 8, 2017, the backend administration systems of these instances have been automatically upgraded to the latest version.
-In such case, when you enable the read/write splitting function, the system does not restart the RDS instance or generate a transient disconnection.
+- If you have restarted or changed the specifications of the primary and read-only instances at least once after March 8, 2017, your database system has upgraded.
+This includes the upgrade of the backend administration systems of these instances to the latest version.
+In this situation, when you enable the read-only routing endpoint, your database system does not restart these instances and no brief disconnection occurs.

-- The generated read-only splitting address is fixed.
+- The generated read-only routing endpoint is fixed.
 It does not change even when you

-enable and disable the cluster management function for multiple times.
-Therefore,
+enable and disable the read-only routing endpoint multiple times.
+You do not need

-you do not need to change the configuration data on your application frequently.
-This
+to perform a regular update of the configuration data on your application.
+This reduces

-- The cluster management function is free of charge.
-You pay only for the read-only instances you use.
+- The read-only routing endpoint is free of charge.
+However, you still need to pay for the read-only instances that you create.

 - In the left-side navigation pane, click Cluster management.

-Parameter Description Network Type The type of the read/write splitting address.
+Parameter Description Network Type The type of the read-only routing endpoint.

-Read Weight Distribution A higher read weight indicates more read requests to process.
-For example, the master instance has three read-only instances, and their read weights are 0, 100, 200, and 200, respectively.
-Then the master instance does not process read requests (write requests are still automatically sent to the master instance), and the three read-only instances process read requests at the 1:2:2 ratio.
+Read Weight Distribution The read weight of each read-only instance in your database system.
+A higher read weight indicates more read requests to process.
+For example, if the primary instance has three read-only instances whose read weights are 100, 200, and 200.
+The three read-only instances process read requests at the 1:2:2 ratio.

-- Customized Distribution: You can manually set the read weight of each instance.
-The value ranges from 0 to 10000.
-After a read-only instance is created, its read weight is 0 by default.
-You must manually specify a read weight for the read-only instance.
+- Customized Distribution: You must manually specify the read weight of each read-only instance.
+Valid values: 0 to 10000.
+After you create a read-only instance, the default value of the read weight is 0.
+You must manually specify the read weight of the read-only instance.